Statement of commitment

 CIRA is committed to providing a respectful, welcoming, accessible and inclusive environment for all persons with disabilities.
 CIRA will make every reasonable effort to ensure that our policies, practices and procedures are consistent with the principles of dignity, independence, integration, and equal opportunity.

-This policy applies to all CIRA employees and governs its policies, practices and information directly under CIRA’s control.
+This policy applies to all CIRA employees and governs CIRA’s policies, practices and information directly under its control.

 “Customer” includes members, vendors, partners and any other third parties with whom CIRA directly interacts.

 - Any degree of physical disability, infirmity, malformation or disfigurement that is caused by bodily injury, birth defect or illness and, without limiting the generality of the foregoing, includes diabetes mellitus, epilepsy, a brain injury, and degree of paralysis, amputation, lack of physical co-ordination, blindness or visual impediment, deafness or hearing impediment, muteness or speech impediment, or physical reliance on a service animal or on a wheelchair or other remedial appliance or device

 - A condition of mental impairment or a development disability;

 - A learning disability or a dysfunction in one or more of the processes involved in understanding or using symbols or spoken language;

 - A mental disorder; or

 - An injury or disability for which benefits were claimed or received under the insurance plan established under the Workplace Safety and Insurance Act, 1997.